NervanaSystems/he-transformer/examples/cryptonets/README.md

 This example demonstrates the [Cryptonets](https://www.microsoft.com/en-us/research/publication/cryptonets-applying-neural-networks-to-encrypted-data-with-high-throughput-and-accuracy/) network, which achieves ~99% accuracy on MNIST.

+Note: performance is greatly improved by use of parallelism.
+Make sure OpenMP is installed and utilizing available cores.
+If you run out of memory, or the test takes too long, you are better off only running the C++ unit-tests `./test/unit-test` from the build folder instead.

-This example depends on the [ngraph-tensorflow bridge](https://github.com/NervanaSystems/ngraph-tensorflow-bridge/).
-Make sure the python environment with ng-tf bridge is active, i.e. run `source ~/repos/venvs/he3/bin/activate`.
+This example depends on the [**Intel® nGraph™ Compiler and runtime engine for TensorFlow**](https://github.com/NervanaSystems/ngraph-tf).
+Make sure the python environment with ngraph-tf bridge is active, i.e. run `source ~/repos/venvs/he3/bin/activate`.

 # Train the network
 First, train the network using